How to Replace the AC Evaporator on a 2007 Kia Sportage

 - Re-install the wiper cowling assembly in the order it was removed.

-Installing the Dash Cross Member
+Step 20: Install the Dash Cross Member

 - Move the dash cross member back into the car.
 Position yourself in the center of the cross member and align the horizontal guide posts in the chassis post holes.
 In addition, ensure the vertical support pillars on the cross member are align with the bolt hole mounting points.